Andaaw’iwewin egkwa Mashkiki

 There is more than one pathway to health.
+Respecting different pathways to health is one of SLMHC’s Mission statements.
 Patients, clients, and residents and their caregivers are able to choose to access the services available through the THMFS program as an adjunct or alternative to other conventional clinical services and supports.

 Within our name, Sioux Lookout Meno Ya Win Health Centre, menoyawin is an Anishinaabe word that means health, wellness and well-being – a wholeness of our physical, emotional, mental and spiritual aspects.
 The medicine wheel is based in part on incorporating these aspects of our being into all healing processes.

 The THMFS program adds key programming that brings into play Andaaw’iwewin (healing approaches and practices based on this wholeness) and not just Kiigewin (the healing of a wound or injury, or care-giving in this physical sense of healing).

 The THMFS program incorporates principles, approaches, and practices based on traditional ceremonies and teachings, and is respectful of the sense of community and family that underpin Anishinaabe societies.
 Many of the healing practices are ceremonial in nature and lead to spiritual and emotional well-being.
 Vigils, smudging, healing circles, and other ceremonies are welcome in the Ceremonial Room.